ITV Meridian: Studios

 When Meridian originally won the franchise in 1991, its plans were to purchase buildings, not unlike its current arrangement today: with a small studio for continuity and local news.
 This was planned because, being a publisher-broadcaster, it did not plan to make any programmes itself, instead buying in programmes from independent production companies.
 However, when TVS lost its franchise, TVS' plans were to become an independent production company based at Vinters Park, Maidstone, site of the former TVS South East division.
 Meridian took the opportunity to buy the Southampton studios from TVS.

 Meridian did put these studios to good use in the future; on some occasions, Meridian would hire its studios out to the independent companies to use for the programmes, and, under the ownership of United News & Media, some Channel 5 programmes were made there.
 However, as a publisher-broadcaster, the facilities were generally too big for Meridian.
 By 2004, ITV plc had decided that regional programming would be phased out in the years to come.
 In 2004, Meridian closed their Northam studios and moved to a unit in a business park in Whiteley.
 These new headquarters at Forum One, Solent Business Park, contained a newsroom plus the main technical production and transmission arms of the programmes including three small news studios.

-In summer 2008, Meridian's former studios at Southampton started to be dismantled, and it was planned to build a multi-storey block of flats.
-In December 2010, the site was still lying empty after developer Oakdene fell into administration in 2009.
+In the summer of 2008, Meridian's former studios at Southampton started to be dismantled, with plans to build a multi-storey block of flats in its place.
+In December 2010, the site was still lying derelict after developer Oakdene fell into administration in 2009.

 Over the weekend of 22–23 October 2011, ITV Meridian moved to new premises in Fusion Three, on the same business park at Whiteley and across the road from its previous office.
 The new headquarters are again located in a conventional office building, and include two small studios, one of which is used for ITV News Meridian.
 The other is used for weather forecasts for the three sub-regions.
 The move was due to the cancellation of the lease at its former Whiteley premises.

 In addition to Meridian's Southampton headquarters, the company operated other studios and news bureaux.
 Upon launch, the South East output came from The Maidstone Studios before moving to a purpose-built studio centre at New Hythe near Maidstone in Kent in 1994.
 Following the move of the studio to Whiteley, the complex closed with a south-east newsroom with producers and reporters being moved back to The Maidstone Studios.
 Additionally, Meridian originally opened and operated a new studio complex at Newbury for its Meridian West operation.
 This closed in 2001, when the studio was moved to Southampton.